-But setting up and maintaining your own blog may not be a realistic endeavor for you.
+Blogging is one of the most powerful ways to communicate your personal brand.
+But setting up and maintaining your own blog may not be realistic for you.
+Luckily, there is a LinkedIn publishing (or blogging) platform, sometimes called Pulse.

 Using LinkedIn’s Pulse, you’ll reap many of the benefits of having your own blog, with almost none of the headaches.
 All you’ll have to do is:

-- Add a compelling title,
+- Add a compelling title

-- Hit “Publish” when you’re ready, and
+- Hit “Publish” when you’re ready

 What’s so great about the Pulse platform?